wpinrui/youtoob/readme.md

-# Youtoob
+# YouToob

 A premium YouTube experience for Android using GeckoView with Firefox extensions.

-## What is Youtoob?
+## What is YouToob?

-Youtoob wraps YouTube's mobile site in Firefox's GeckoView engine, enabling Firefox extensions like uBlock Origin and SponsorBlock to work natively.
+YouToob wraps YouTube's mobile site in Firefox's GeckoView engine, enabling Firefox extensions like uBlock Origin and SponsorBlock to work natively.
 This provides an ad-free, sponsor-free YouTube experience with enhanced controls and customization.

-## Why Youtoob?
+## Why YouToob?

 - **Ad-free**: uBlock Origin blocks all YouTube ads
 - **Sponsor-free**: SponsorBlock automatically skips sponsor segments